tcbentayan2030-ui/Emergency-Preparedness/README.md

   display "Welcome to our game where we will test your ability to make the right decisions during disasters." display "Pick a disaster (enter 1-3): 1.
 Earthquake 2.
 Typhoon 3.
-Flood" input disaster display "Choose a setting (home / school / street): " input setting
+Flood" input disaster

+  display "Choose a setting (home / school / street): " input setting

-  if disaster == 1 and (setting == "home" or setting == "school")
+  if disaster == 1 and (setting == "home" or setting == "school") then
-    earthquake()
+    earthquake(setting)
+  end if

-  if disaster == 1 and setting == "street"
+  if disaster == 1 and setting == "street" then
     earthquakestreet()
+  end if

-  if disaster == 2 and setting == "home"
+  if disaster == 2 and setting == "home" then
     typhoonhome()
+  end if

+  if disaster == 2 and setting == "street" then
+    typhoonstreet()
+  end if

 end function

-function earthquake()
+function earthquake(setting)
-  Display "You are at ", setting, " and the ground starts shaking aggresively!
-What do you do? (enter 1-2)" Display "1.
-Hide under a sturdy table and cover your head."
+  display "You are at ", setting, " and the ground starts shaking aggressively!
+What do you do? (enter 1-2)" display "1.
+Hide under a sturdy table and cover your head." display "2.
-  Display "2.
 Run outside to find adults and seek guidance." input choice1

   if choice1 == 1 then
-    display "The shaking intensifies! what do you do? (enter 1-2)" display "1.
+    display "The shaking intensifies!
+What do you do? (enter 1-2)" display "1.
 Curl up and protect your head and neck." display "2.
-Rush outside to seek for help from adults." input choice2
+Rush outside to seek help from adults." input choice2

     if choice2 == 1 then
       display "The ground stopped shaking.
 You were protected from broken glass and falling debris.
-You survived with no injuries!" else then
+You survived with no injuries!" else
-      display "You tripped while running outside and pieces of debris fell on you!
-The shaking stops but you were heavily injured."
+      display "You tripped while running outside and debris fell on you!
+You were heavily injured." end if

-  else then
+  else
-    display "You fell and twisted your ankle while running to the outside.
+    display "You fell and twisted your ankle while running outside.
 What do you do? (enter 1-2)" display "1.
-Do your best to keep running to get out of the house and seek medical attention." display "2.
+Keep running to get out of the house and seek medical attention." display "2.
 Duck and stay away from windows.
-You crawl under a sturdy structure and protect your head." input choice3
+Crawl under a sturdy structure and protect your head." input choice3

     if choice3 == 1 then
       display "You finally made it outside."
       display "Look out!
-A car lost its control and it's coming for you!" display "...
+A car lost control and it's coming for you!" display "...
 You died."

-    else then
+    else
       display "The ground stopped shaking.
 Your ankle aches but you were safe.
-Eventually, you were given medical attention.
-Good job!"
+You eventually received medical attention.
+Good job!" end if end if

 end function

-  funtion earthquakestreet()
+function earthquakestreet()
-    Display "You are walking outside when the ground starts shaking aggressively!
-What will you do?(enter 1-3)" Display "1.
-Walk away from the buildings and cars.
-You kneel down and cover your head with a bag."
-    Display "2.
-Run inside the nearest store to hide under a sturdy structure and protect yourself." display "3.
-Lean on a wall while covering your head to find support for balance." input choice4
+  display "You are walking outside when the ground starts shaking aggressively!
+What will you do? (enter 1-3)" display "1.
+Walk away from buildings and cars, kneel down, and cover your head." display "2.
+Run inside the nearest store to hide." display "3.
+Lean on a wall while covering your head." input choice4

   if choice4 == 1 then
-      display "People shouted around you as the cars honked.
-You were hit with a few pieces of debris but you came out of the earthquake alive."
+    display "People shouted as cars honked.
+You were hit by small debris but survived." end if

   if choice4 == 2 then
-      display "Debris fell on your head when you reached the entrance!
-Your head starts throbbing.
+    display "Debris fell on your head at the entrance!
+Your head throbs.
 What do you do? (enter 1-2)" display "1.
 Crawl to a sturdy structure and hide." display "2.
 Go back outside to the streets." input choice5

     if choice5 == 1 then
-        display "The glass shatters and so do the lights.
-However, you were safe.
-The earthquake passed and despite your minor head injury, you survived!" else then
+      display "The glass shattered and so did the lights.
+However, you were safe and survived with a minor head injury." else
-        display "You were hit by shattering glass and more debris.
-Your vision slowly starts fading..." display "You opened your eyes to the blinding lights of a hospital.
-The earthquake passed.
-You were heavily injured but you survived."
+      display "You were hit by more shattering glass and debris.
+You woke up in a hospital—injured but alive." end if end if

-      if choice4 == 3
+  if choice4 == 3 then
-        display "A large pile of debris hit you!
-You lose consciousness and never gained it back again."
+    display "A pile of debris hit you!
+You lose consciousness and never wake up again." end if

 end function

 function typhoonhome()
-      display "It has been raining heavily for a while.
-Your anxiety was slowly rising.
-What do you do?" display "1.
+  display "Thick, dark clouds overshadow the sky.
+Your anxiety rises.
+What do you do? (enter 1-2)" display "1.
 Watch the news with your family." display "2.
-Distract yourself by playing games and staying positive." input choice6
+Distract yourself by playing games." input choice6

-      if choice6 == 1
+  if choice6 == 1 then
-        display "The news reporter said a strong typhoon was heading to your province!
-What do you do?" display "1.
-Prepare an emergency bag and try to search up an evacuation plan." display "2.
-Leave it be.
-It'll pass.
-What's most important is staying calm." input choice7
+    display "The news reporter says a typhoon is coming!" display "They tell you to pack an emergency kit." display "You packed all essentials.
+What now? (enter 1-2)" display "1.
+Run outside to find authorities." display "2.
+Unplug all outlets and go upstairs." input choice7

-        if choice7 == 1
+    if choice7 == 1 then
+      display "The wind is too strong.
+A tree falls toward you..." display "...You died."
+    else
+      display "Water starts rising but you are safe upstairs." display "What now? (enter 1-3)"
+      display "1.
+Watch the news via phone or radio." display "2.
+Watch news via television."
+      display "3.
+Open the window to see outside." input choice8

+      if choice8 == 1 then
+        display "The typhoon will last two more days.
+Luckily, you have food.
+You survived!" end if

+      if choice8 == 2 then
+        display "A power surge occurred when you plugged in the TV.
+You were electrocuted!" display "You died."
+      end if

+      if choice8 == 3 then
+        display "The window shattered and injured you!
+But you had first-aid.
+You survived with cuts." end if

+    end if

+  else
-          display "You packed all the essentails.
-What now?" display "1.
-Run away to find authorities who can protect and guide you." display "2.
-Follow your parents upstairs."
+    display "You didn’t notice water entering the house!
+What now? (enter 1-2)" display "1.
+Run outside to find authorities." display "2.
+Unplug outlets and go upstairs." input choice9

-          input choice8
+    if choice9 == 1 then
+      display "The wind is too strong.
+A tree falls toward you..." display "...You died."
+    else
+      display "Water rises but you are safe upstairs." display "What now? (enter 1-3)"
+      display "1.
+Watch news via phone or radio." display "2.
+Watch news via television."
+      display "3.
+Open the window to check outside." input choice10

-          if choice8 == 1
+      if choice10 == 1 then
-            display "The wind was too strong, but you were determined.
-The trees shook around, it was normal under these conditions." display "You saw a tree falling straight towards you, and boom!" display "You died."
+        display "The typhoon will last two more days.
+You had no food or water.
+You survived but severely dehydrated and starving." end if

-          if choices8 == 2
+      if choice10 == 2 then
+        display "A power surge electrocuted you!"
-            display ""
+        display "You died."
+      end if

+      if choice10 == 3 then
+        display "The window shattered and injured you." display "You survived but your wounds almost got infected and you were severely dehydrated and starving." end if
+    end if
+  end if

+end function

+function typhoonstreet()
+  display "You were walking in the streets, just near your house, when the heavy rain started.
+What will you do?(enter 1-2)" display "1.
+Find authorities." display "2.
+Go home." input choice11

-        if choice7 == 2
+  if choice11 == 2
-          display "You were completely unprepared.
-What will you do now?"
+    function typhoonhome()
+  if choice11 == 1
+    display "The wind is too strong.
+A tree falls toward you..." display "...You died." end if

+function typhoonschool()
+  display "Dark clouds gather outside as the winds start to howl.
+Your teacher announces that a typhoon is approaching.
+What do you do? (enter 1-2)" display "1.
+Listen carefully to your teacher’s instructions." display "2.
+Panic and rush to the hallway to look for your friends." input choice12

+  if choice12 == 1 then
+    display "Your teacher instructs everyone to stay calm and move to a safer classroom away from windows." display "What will you do? (enter 1-2)" display "1.
+Follow the teacher and stay with your class." display "2.
+Sneak back to the original classroom to get your phone." input choice13

+    if choice13 == 1 then
+      display "The wind outside grows stronger.
+The windows rattle loudly." display "Your teacher tells everyone to duck, cover, and hold.
+What do you do? (enter 1-2)" display "1.
+Duck under a sturdy desk and cover your head." display "2.
+Move closer to the windows to see what's happening outside." input choice14

+      if choice14 == 1 then
+        display "The glass shattered but you were protected by the desk." display "Rescue teams later arrived and evacuated your class safely.
+You survived with no injuries!" else
+        display "The wind blew debris through the window!" display "You were struck by shards of glass.
+Your classmates helped you, but you were heavily injured." end if

+    else
+      display "You sneaked back to get your phone." display "Suddenly, the wind shattered the classroom window and debris flew inside!" display "You were knocked unconscious."
+      display "Hours later, rescuers found you and rushed you to a hospital.
+You survived, but badly injured." end if

+  else
+    display "You ran into the hallway.
+The lights flickered and the rain fell loudly outside." display "A teacher spotted you and yelled for you to return to class.
+What do you do? (enter 1-2)" display "1.
+Ignore them and keep running to look for your friends." display "2.
+Go back to the classroom like they said." input choice15

+    if choice15 == 1 then
+      display "A strong gust of wind caused part of the ceiling to fall in the hallway!" display "You were caught under falling debris...
+You died." else
+      display "You ran back to the classroom." display "Your teacher immediately guided you to safety." display "What do you do now? (enter 1-2)" display "1.
+Follow their instructions and duck under a desk." display "2.
+Sit frozen and refuse to move." input choice16

+      if choice16 == 1 then
+        display "The storm intensified, but you stayed safe under the desk." display "The typhoon passed, and emergency services evacuated your school.
+You survived!" else
+        display "You sat frozen near the center of the room." display "A large piece of debris fell from the ceiling and hit you!" display "You were seriously injured, but later rescued." end if

+    end if
+  end if

+end function